 Continue to develop the schools outreach work particularly in Bure Park School.

 Build on our existing youth ministries to plant a youth church across Bicester.

+FROM HERE ARE THE FINANCIAL NUMBERS THAT BARBARA WILL FILL IN

 The Financial review

 Most our income is received through tax efficient giving schemes; thus we have been able to recover an £27,861 from HM Revenue & Customs in 2022 (2021: £31,152).
 The number of individuals who gave regularly in 2022 is 69 (2021: 65).
 The average gift given by these individuals not including one-off gifts was £131 (2021: £146).
 Having a regular income is vital to enable ECB to continue supporting the vision we have for our congregation and community.
 We are grateful to God for his provision in a year of hardship for many in our congregation.